 The best urine sample is as “fresh as possible”.
 The first urine produced in the morning is the preferable as it should be well concentrated with most animals inclined not to drink overnight.

-It is best collected by introducing your dog to a friendly patch of grass and collecting in clean shallow container (washed in soapy water and rinsed before drying with a clean cloth).
+It is best collected by introducing your dog to a friendly patch of grass and collecting in clean shallow container (washed in soapy water and rinsed well, before drying with a clean cloth).
 An old frying pan (which has a handle) or Chinese take away food container would be suitable.

 Cat urine can be collected by first cleaning the litter tray as before but placing within it a catrine non-absorbable substrate in place of the usual litter.
 The urine is simply collected from around the beads with a plastic pipette.
 Of course some cats don’t cooperate or there are multiple cats in the household.